Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

 Can I Make this Ahead of Time?

 Yes.
 The flavours actually intensifies the longer it sits.
-Allow the dish to cool completely before placing it in the refrigerator.
+Make it 1 day before serving and allow the dish to cool completely before placing it in the refrigerator.

 Storage Instructions